maoschanz/emoji-selector-for-gnome/README.md

 This GNOME shell extension provides a simple popup menu with some emojis in it ; Clicking on an emoji copies it to your clipboard.

 ## New features
-- keyboard shorcut to open the extension's menu
+- keyboard shorcut to open the extension's menu (Super+E by defaut)
 - dynamic research (press enter to copy the first result to the clipboard)
+- Unicode 10
 - lots of parametrable things

+#### Development version
+- skin tone & gender modifiers (only for specific emojis)
+- keyboard navigation
+- middle click to set to the cliboard without closing the menu
+- right click to add the emoji at the end of the current clipboard content

 ![Screenshot](http://i65.tinypic.com/juthdv.png)